pbalduino/menios/README.md

 ## Current Status

+> **⚠️ KNOWN REGRESSION**: The system currently has a boot regression (#274) caused by incomplete syscall/sysret migration (#221).
+The kernel correctly returns 64-bit pointers from mmap, but the return path truncates values to 32 bits, causing userland to receive invalid addresses.
+Work is underway to complete the syscall/sysret implementation.

 MeniOS has made significant progress with core kernel functionality now solidly implemented.
 The system boots with Limine bootloader and provides:

 ### ✅ **Completed Core Infrastructure**